Working with Iterators

 , this method uses a generator for incremental processing and memory efficiency.
 This allows working

-with large collections and saving computational effort by processing only part of the result.
+with large collections and saving computational power when only partially iterating through the result.

 memoize (iterable $iterable): IteratorAggregate

 Creates a wrapper around an iterator that caches its keys and values during iteration.
-This allows for repeated iteration over the data without having to reprocess the original data source.
+This allows repeated iteration over the data without needing to traverse the original data source again.

 $memoized = Iterables::memoize($iterator);